oconnor663/blake3-py/README.md

 available for your environment, you'll need to [install the Rust toolchain](https://rustup.rs).

-# Thread Safety and Soundness
+# Thread Safety and the GIL

-This wrapper is not currently thread-safe.
-Like the hash implementations in the Python standard library, we release the GIL during `update`, to avoid blocking the entire process.
-However, that means that calling the `update` method on the same object from multiple threads at the same time is undefined behavior.
-We could solve this by putting a `Mutex` inside the wrapper type, but I'd like to get some expert advice about the best practice here first.

-A deeper problem is that another thread might mutate a `bytearray` while we're hashing it, and while our Rust code is treating it as a `&[u8]`.
-That violates Rust's aliasing guarantees and is also technically undefined behavior.
-However, the only possible way to solve this while still supporting `bytearray` would be to retain the GIL.
-Again, I'm in need of expert advice.

-These concerns are more theoretical than practical, however.
-If you're racing to update a hasher, or racing to hash a buffer while it's being written to, the result is inherently nondeterministic.
-That's almost certainly a bug in your program, whether or not it's technically sound.
+Like the `hashlib` functions in the Python standard library, we release the GIL while hashing, to avoid blocking other threads for a potentially long time.
+However, this allows race conditions: it's possible for other threads to access a hasher or an input buffer while hashing is going on.
+This is worse than an ordinary Python race condition.
+It's undefined behavior in the C/C++/Rust sense.
+But this seems to be the standard way to do hashing in Python.
+In any case, it should be extremely rare for real world programs to share a hasher between threads.
+For more details about this issue, see the comments on usafe code in `lib.rs`.